Tips for Small, Diverse and Veteran-Owned Businesses

 What qualifies as a small, diverse, or veteran-owned business?

-Small businesses means the primary location is in Washington state and the business has 50 or fewer employees or a gross annual revenue of less than $7 million.
+Small business means the primary location is in Washington state and the business has 50 or fewer employees or a gross annual revenue of less than $7 million.

-Veteran-owned businesses must be at least 51% owned by a veteran to qualify for certification.
+Veteran-owned businesses are incorporated in Washington and must be at least 51% owned by a veteran to qualify for certification.

 Tips to get you started

-• Register in WEBS: You can view and bid on contracts once you register for bid opportunities in Washington’s Electronic Business Solutions (WEBS).
+• Register in WEBS: You can view and bid on contracts after you register for bid opportunities in Washington’s Electronic Business Solutions (WEBS).

-• Certify your small business: Increase your visibility with government purchasers by certifying your business with the Office of Minority and Women’s Business Enterprises (OMWBE).
+• Certify your minority- and/or woman-owned business: Increase your visibility with government purchasers by certifying your business with the Office of Minority and Women’s Business Enterprises (OMWBE).

 • Be visible to purchasers: Certified businesses that are on statewide contracts are featured in our Diverse Business Contracts search tool.
 Purchasers can sort by small businesses or businesses owned by a veteran, minority, woman, or minority woman.